messica/pmpro-zapier/readme.txt

 Contributors: strangerstudios
 Tags: paid memberships pro, pmpro, zapier
 Requires at least: 4
-Tested up to: 4.9.1
+Tested up to: 4.9.4
 Stable tag: .1

-Easily integrate Paid Memberships Pro and hundreds of other apps with Zapier.
+Integrate activity on your membership site with thousands of other apps via Zapier.

 == Description ==

-Easily integrate Paid Memberships Pro and hundreds of other apps with Zapier.
+Integrate activity on your membership site with thousands of other apps via Zapier (requires Paid Memberships Pro).

-The Paid Memberships Pro Zapier app includes the following triggers and actions to automate almost everything:
+Our Zapier integration includes the following triggers and actions to send information to Zapier and connect with third-party apps.
+A "Trigger" will send data to Zapier when changes are made on your Membership site.
+An "Action" will process incoming data when a change is sent to your Membership site via Zapier and a connected third-party app.

 = Triggers =
 * Changed Membership Level
-* Added Order
+* New Order
 * Updated Order

 = Actions =